dragland/Smart_Home/README.md

 # Smart_Home
-Home Automation system for the Raspberry Pi using Python
+Home Automation system for the Raspberry Pi writen in Python and Javascript.